Market Rasen: Education

+The main primary school is the Market Rasen Church of England Primary School.

 February 2008 earthquake

-On 27 February 2008 a significant earthquake had its epicentre approximately 2.5 mi north-west from Market Rasen, near the neighbouring parish of Middle Rasen.
+On 27 February 2008, a significant earthquake had its epicentre approximately 2.5 mi north-west of Market Rasen, near the neighbouring parish of Middle Rasen.
 The earthquake, which according to the British Geological Survey measured 5.2 on the Richter Scale, struck at a depth of 11.6 mi and was felt across much of the UK from Edinburgh to Plymouth, and as far away as Bangor in Northern Ireland and Haarlem in the Netherlands.

 The 10-second quake was the largest recorded example in the United Kingdom since the 1984 Llŷn Peninsula earthquake struck North Wales, measuring 5.4.

 There were no recorded local injuries and only one recorded injury elsewhere in the UK, in South Yorkshire, when a chimney was dislodged from a house roof, falling down through the house's roof and landing on the male resident, who was in bed at the time, causing a broken pelvis.

-Community

-Market days are Tuesdays, Fridays and Saturdays.
-On each Tuesday there is an auction of goods and produce, and on the first Tuesday of every month, a farmers' market.
-Every Friday the Women's Institute holds a country market.
+Local media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the nearby Belmont TV transmitter.

 The town newspaper is the weekly Market Rasen Mail, which was founded in 1856.

-It is published by Johnston Press.
+Local radio stations are BBC Radio Lincolnshire on 94.9 FM, Greatest Hits Radio Lincolnshire on 102.2 FM, DAB radio station, Hits Radio Lincolnshire and County Linx Radio, a community online station.